Regulations for EMI license in Lithuania

 In Lithuania, the licensing of Electronic Money Institutions (EMIs) is structured to cater to different business models and operational scopes.
 Here are the primary types of EMI licenses available in Lithuania:

-License typeDescription
+License typeScope

 Key Differences Between Full and Small EMI Licenses